 Perotti, who works with the Lady Tigers’ post players, has played a vital role in lifting the LSU program back to national prominence with three 20-win seasons and four consecutive NCAA Tournament appearances highlighted by back-to-back NCAA Sweet 16 trips.

 Perotti was instrumental in the development of Theresa Plaisance and Shanece McKinney who went on to continue their careers professionally with the WNBA’s Tulsa Shock and New York Liberty.
 The duo also finished among the program’s top five in blocked shots.
 Plaisance was a two-time All-SEC First-Team selection and became LSU’s first SEC scoring champion during her junior season since Seimone Augustus in 2006.
 She is one of 18 players in program history to collect 1,000 points and 500 rebounds.

-During Perotti’s first season with the Lady Tigers in 2012-13, LSU reach its highest win total since 2008.
+During Perotti’s first season with the Lady Tigers in 2012-13, LSU reached its highest win total since 2008.
 The Lady Tigers captured 23 wins, reached the championship game of the Southeastern Conference Tournament and earned a berth in the NCAA Tournament second round.

 Perotti played a vital role in the growth and progression of LaSondra Barrett who came away with two All-SEC First-Team accolades and WBCA All-America Honorable Mention status in 2011 and 2012.
 She finished as the program’s 11th all-time leading scorer with 1,553 points, hauled in 813 rebounds to rank 10th in LSU history and shattered former All-American Sylvia Fowles career free throw record.
 Barrett went on to be chosen in the first round of the 2012 WNBA Draft.

 Perotti was a member of the WBCA All-America committee completing the third year of his three-year term last season.